Auguste Ménégaux

 Henri Auguste Ménégaux (17 May 1857 - 15 July 1937) was a French ornithologist and malacologist born in Audincourt.
 He was based at the Muséum national d'histoire naturelle in Paris.
 From 1910, with Louis Denise (1863-1914), he was publisher of the journal, Revue Française d'Ornithologie Scientifique et Pratique.

 In 1899 he supported his graduate thesis at the Sorbonne with a dissertation on marine bivalves titled Recherches sur la circulation des Lamellibranches marins.
 In 1901 he replaced Eugène de Pousargues (1859-1901) as assistant to Émile Oustalet (1844-1905) at the Muséum national d'histoire naturelle (mammals and birds).
 Later he became deputy director of the laboratory headed by Édouard Louis Trouessart (1842-1927).

 His studies included birds collected by the French Antarctic Expedition commanded by Jean-Baptiste Charcot (1867-1936).
 In 1912 he became a founder of the Ligue pour la Protection des Oiseaux (League for the Protection of Birds).

+Ménégaux was the first to describe seven bird species, and an additional five subspecies, including the first description of the montane woodcreeper subspecies Lepidocolaptes lacrymiger aequatorialis.

+Montane woodcreeper (L. l. aequatorialis).
+This subspecies was first described by Ménégaux.